KennethanCeyer/OKR/README.md

 - :four_leaf_clover: Be a good team member, Organizing a good culture for the company

 ### Key Results

-- To do continuable monthly, At least `1` activity, `1` internal study session, `1` presentation day
+- Key 1: To do continuable monthly, At least `1` activity, `1` internal study session, `1` presentation day
-- Making development `1` communication channel, for a team and division which i belonged
+- Key 2: Making development `1` communication channel, for a team and division which i belonged
-- Sharing `5` new tech news for team members by each month
+- Key 3: Sharing `5` new tech news for team members by each month

 ## '19 2/4 quater